 How is Trientine Capsules Supplied

-Trientine hydrochloride capsules, USP 250 mg, are white to off-white opaque hard gelatin capsules radially printed “A272” on the cap with black ink and body is plain.
+Trientine Hydrochloride Capsules, USP 250 mg, are Size “1” hard gelatin capsule with brown opaque cap/brown opaque body, imprinted “C27” on cap with black ink and “250mg” on body with black ink filled with white to pale yellow powder.
 They are supplied as follows:

 trientine hydrochloride capsule